 Loans and receivables are financial assets with fixed or determinable payments that are not quoted in an active market.
-Such assets are classified as current or non-current assets based on their maturity date and are measured at amortized cost using the effective interest rate method.
+Such assets are classified as current or non-current assets based on their maturity date and are measured initially at fair value and subsequently at amortized cost using the effective interest rate method.
 The Company has cash and cash equivalents, as well as trade and other amounts receivable classified as loans and receivables.